emcrabtreee/Pomodoro-Timer-AP-Prj/README.md

 # Pomodoro-Timer-lol
-Code and other files for my pomodoro timer is in the folder called folder
+Code and other files for my pomodoro timer(APCSP Create Task submittion Apr 2022) is in the folder called folder

 # UPDATE APR 29, 2022
 more small changes added but nothing big lol